 When creating a CV it is important to understand what information a potential employer is looking for and how best to showcase your qualifications and experience.
 For example, if you have a Tech degree but when writing your CV for an IT job and don’t include this information.
 It is not only a loss for you if you but also for the employer who is wanting to make informed decisions about hiring individuals, you may have been the perfect person for the job but they were unable to learn this information from your CV.

-Difference between a CV & Application Form
+CV & Application Form

 When applying for multiple jobs you can be easily confused between application forms and CVs.